nhrap-hazus/FAST/README.md

 Complete the installation.
 During installation, make sure the following options are checked:

- Add Anaconda to my PATH environment variable
+ # [checkbox:checked] Add Anaconda to my PATH environment variable
- Register Anaconda as my default Python
+ # [checkbox:checked] Register Anaconda as my default Python
- Install Anaconda for local user, rather than all users
+ # [checkbox:checked] Install Anaconda for local user, rather than all users

+ The Hazus Python Library is installed/updated automatically when the tool is used by flollowing the steps mentioned above.

 ## Documentation